tunroam/paper/intersection_report_spec/908radiusd.md

-For the authentication we used [`rlm_eap_peap`](https://networkradius.com/doc/current/raddb/mods-available/eap/peap.html) which is a submodule of [`rlm_eap`](https://networkradius.com/doc/current/raddb/mods-available/eap.html), which will use [`rlm_eap_mschapv2`](https://networkradius.com/doc/current/raddb/mods-available/eap/mschapv2.html),
+For the authentication we used [`rlm_eap_peap`](https://networkradius.com/doc/current/raddb/mods-available/eap/peap.html) which is a sub module of [`rlm_eap`](https://networkradius.com/doc/current/raddb/mods-available/eap.html), which will use [`rlm_eap_mschapv2`](https://networkradius.com/doc/current/raddb/mods-available/eap/mschapv2.html),